-Mobile businesses across all sectors are becoming common, since they have distinct advantages over brick and mortar premises; they reduce overhead expenses, increase mobility and allow the owner flexibility of lifestyle.
+Mobile businesses across all sectors are becoming common, since they have distinct advantages over brick and mortar businesses; they reduce overhead expenses, increase mobility and allow the owner flexibility of lifestyle.
 For many businesses outside of our industry, going mobile is often the ‘next step’ when it comes to expansion.
-Rehab therapists, on the other hand, tend to start mobile and consider permanent premises a step up.
+Rehab therapists, on the other hand, tend to start mobile and consider permanent premises to be the next step.

 It need not be this way.
 Mobile clinics can be advantageous, lucrative and long term, with the flow of business just as full as when we operate out of permanent premises.
 A mobile clinic can grow just as you do, for as long as you do.